Jagdschloss radar

 Jagdschloss, officially the FuG 404, was the designation of a German early warning and battle control radar developed just prior to the start of World War II.
-Although it was built in limited numbers, Jadgschloss is historically important as the first radar system to feature a plan position indicator display, or "PPI".
+Although it was built in limited numbers, Jagdschloss is historically important as the first radar system to feature a plan position indicator display, or "PPI".
 In Germany this type of display was referred to as "Panorama".
 It is named for Jagdschloss, a hunting lodge.